jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Boomers inadvertently limit younger generations' economic opportunities by maintaining outdated office technologies and work cultures.
 By preserving familiar Microsoft Office tools, traditional commuting patterns, and love of offshoring, they unintentionally restrict technological evolution.
 Most lack understanding of modern technologies like HTML, SQL, and 3D printers, reducing potential innovations to mere consumer products rather than transformative tools for survival.

 For example, an insurance appraiser I worked with used a measuring wheel for blueprints, taking days to complete what others did in hours with lasers.
 Another boomer, the CEO, banned smartphones for adjusters, insisting on landline phones despite customers already embracing faster communication in their daily lives.
-Again, nobody intends to be obstinate, but those with higher position to lose have good reason to resist change.
+Again, nobody intends to be obstinate, but those with higher positions to lose have gest reasons to resist change.

 The youth recognize their future is being sacrificed, reflected in the huge popularity of young adult dystopian stories like _The Hunger Games_ and _Divergent_.
 Techvolution offers an alternative: by understanding technological evolution, we can transform powerlessness into agency, turning dystopian fears into a roadmap for deliberate, positive change.

 The key lesson is that evolution cannot select us for our best intentions.
 Despite natural selection constantly rejecting many aspects of our modern lifestyle, we remain too fixated on our genes and personality to listen and adapt.
-To purposefully evolve a better way of life, we must tune our identity to seek out, embrace, and protect new tools; that are—for now—being held back.
+To purposefully evolve a better way of life, we must tune our identity to seek out, embrace, and protect new tools that are—for now—being held back.

 This is not a proclamation against boomers.
 Because as the history of collapses go, be it Royalist France or the Soviet Union, it is the elderly pensioners who see their benefits cut the worst, and thus they should be the first to defend against our society's worsening problems.